LongwellJ/Ophtho.ai/README.md

-# FlaskWebsite
+# Ophtho.ai

-App for using a ViT on a website
+WebApp deployed to www.ophtho.ai

-Currently has a working upload image function on a homepage.
+Flask app for using a ViT on a website

-Takes the image and runs it through a ViT and prints the output to the html page.
+Takes the user uploaded image and runs it through a ViT and prints the outpus on the results page

 Also prints model diagnostics.

-probabilities: Working
+Probabilities: Working

 Saliency maps: Not working